plguhur/MVA/SpeechLanguage/report.md

 To begin with, we consider the case where all words in the sequence are non-correlated.
 This means that the sequence is made from words picked randomly with a uniform distribution.

 In this case, the decoding consists in decoding the sequence words by words independently with on the classifier trained before.
 This is equivalent in doing a greedy algorithm, namely an algorithm that optimizes locally without considering a global structure.
+The greedy algorithm chooses at each step the word that maximises the decoding.

 Doing so achieves a WER of: